 Its surrounding has muddy and pungent smelling clay which is proven to cure acenes, sunburn, facial sores and other dermatological diseases.
 People also say it heals nasal sores and injuries.

-Gasa Tsachu & other Hot springs in Bhutan
+Other Hot springs in Bhutan

 Gelephu Tsachu is near populated town of Gelephu.
 Therefore, we cannot take bath freely just like in Gasa.
 And hot spring water down there is also very small.
 You cannot expect its surrounding to be so clean.

-Dunmang Tsachu of Zhemgang, Dhur Tsachu of Bumthang and Koma Tsachu of Punakha maybe as clean as Gasa Tsachu but travelling to them is hard.
+Dunmang Tsachu of Zhemgang, Dhur Tsachu of Bumthang and Koma Tsachu of Punakha maybe as clean as Gasa Tshachu but travelling to them is hard.
 They’re in one day or two days’ walking distance from the nearest motor-able road.